pskrillz/front-end-challenges/README.md

 ## Getting started

 Begin by navigating to your IDE environment.

-This project requires that you have `nodejs`, `npm`, and another global dependency called `lr-http-server`.
+_*If you are running this project locally*_ then it requires that you have `nodejs`, `npm`, and another global dependency called `lr-http-server` in order to live reload.

+_*If you are running this in an remote environment*_ (like c9.io), use the build in preview window to render the `index.html` of each respective lesson.
+You can skip the `nodejs`, `npm`, and Live Reload portions of this doc.

 ### Node & NPM